Czech Case: Locative

 In this article we'll talk about locative case, also known as the 6th case (šestý pád).

-It is one of the seven cases in Czech grammar.
-It's used to indicate a location, where something happens or takes place.
+You use locative case to indicate a location, where something happens or takes place.

-It can also be used to talk "about" someone or something...that's why the standard questions used to refer to this case in Czech are "About whom?
+That's why the standard questions used to refer to this case in Czech are "About whom?
 About what?"
 (O kom?
 O čem?)

 Practice what you learn in this article for free: